 Office design has become an essential part of talent management strategies.
-With a good workplace design, employees tend to be more productive, show more initiative, and have better overall health and well being.
-Modern office designs also have a positive impact on visitors, including partners, vendors and clients.
+With a modern innovative workplace design, employees tend to be more productive, show more initiative, and have better overall health and well being.
+Modern office designs also have a positive impact on visitors, including partners, vendors, and clients.

 While mega-national corporates like Google may have the resources to design complete campuses with everything from gyms to a myriad of restaurants all on-site, you may not have the same budget.
 Regardless, you can still follow some unique and contemporary office design ideas to make the most of your workforce and create a better overall environment.

 More Comfortable, Lounge-Friendly Spaces

 One thing shaping a lot of office design and will continue to have an impact in years to come is the availability of wireless technology that lets employees move away from being tethered to their desk or one particular workspace.
 Instead, they have options to move around more freely with smartphones, tablets, and laptops.
 This is showing up in office design as spaces are including more areas with relaxed seating like sofas and chairs, and less of the cubicle concept that was so familiar in decades past.
 These informal seating areas tend to improve not just the comfort of employees, but also collaboration.
 It’s easy to gather in a seating area with your wireless device for an impromptu meeting or brainstorming session.

 One thing that’s becoming increasingly prevalent in office design is the use of natural materials and design inspiration.
 It can make an office feel more comfortable and organic, and in some cases can also lift employees’ moods and overall happiness.